Human Cell Atlas: Funding

 As the Human Cell Atlas is a grass roots-led, global and open scientific project, researchers contributing data and methods to the HCA seek their own funding for their research.
-Support for their work can come from a huge variety of sources worldwide, for example studies in the 2024 Nature Collection of papers were supported by more than one hundred different funding sources.
+Support for their work comes from a variety of sources worldwide, for example studies in the 2024 Nature Collection of papers were supported by more than one hundred different funding sources.

 In addition, a mix of philanthropic and public funders have initiated HCA funding programmes, focused on specific tissues, data access, methods and representation.
 These included the Chan Zuckerberg Initiative, the Wellcome Trust, the Helmsley Charitable Trust, the Medical Research Council, the European Union commission, and the British Heart Foundation.
 The HCA has also received organisational support from the Chan Zuckerberg Initiative, Wellcome, the Klarman Family Foundation, and the Helmsley Charitable Trust, among others.

 Some of the first funding to be announced was from the Chan Zuckerberg Initiative (CZI).
 In October 2017, the Chan Zuckerberg Initiative announced funding for 38 projects related to the Human Cell Atlas.
 Among this early funding was a grant to the Zuckerman Institute of the Columbia University Medical Center at Columbia University.
 The grant, titled "A strategy for mapping the human spinal cord with single cell resolution", will fund research to identify and catalogue gene activity in all spinal cord cells.
 The Translational Genomics Research Institute received a grant to develop a standard for the "processing and storage of solid tissues for single-cell RNA sequencing", compared to the typical practice of relying on the average of sequencing multiple cells.
 Project home pages are available at the Chan Zuckerberg Initiative's website.

-Data
+Data and scientific output

-In April 2018, the first data set from the project was released, representing 530,000 immune system cells collected from bone marrow and cord blood.

-A research program at the Max Planck Institute of Immunobiology and Epigenetics published an atlas of the cells of the liver, using single-cell RNA sequencing on 10,000 normal cells obtained from nine donors.

-The Tabula Sapiens data was published on a dedicated website.
+The Human Cell Atlas Consortium is building detailed maps of the human body, using cutting-edge single cell and spatial genomics methods at massive scale, combined with powerful computing and AI methods.